-Store Skelaxin at room temperature away from moisture and heat.
+Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
-If it is almost time for your next dose, skip the missed dose and take the medicine at your next regularly scheduled time.
+Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?